ondevg/Prediction-of-Pt-NMR-chem-shifts/README.md

 We hope that this workflow will contribute to the advancement of research in the field of water-soluble Pt complexes and catalysis.

 ## Dataset
 Generation of 3D structure of complexes was performed automatically by convertion of SMILES (3D_structure_generation.ipynb).
-Dataset was constructed from 3D geometry optimization outputs of 113 Pt complexes.
-Optimization procedure consisted of 1) GFN2-xTB method, or 2) ZORA-TPSS/triple-$/zeta$.
+Dataset was constructed from 3D geometry optimization outputs of 122 Pt water-soluble complexes.
+Optimization procedure consisted of 1) GFN2-xTB method, or 2) ZORA-TPSS/triple-zeta.
+Descriptors based on ZORA-TPSS/triple-zeta computations were used as a baseline set to compare the GFN2-xTB with.

+Additionally to GFN2-xTB optimized parameters of complexes, three descriptors were calculated: FCHL, aSLATM, Coulomb matrix.
+Comparative analysis showed that descriptors based on Coloumb matrix enable good generalization.

 ### Features
 The explanation of features of Coulomb matrix-based dataset is listed below: